gokulkrishh/how-it-works/src/pages/posts/redux/index.md

 published: true
 date: "2020-03-31"
 title: "How it works - Redux"
-description: "Redux is a predictable state container for javascript applications"
+description: "Redux is a predictable state container for javascript applications which with any UI layered application."
 ---

 <br /><img src="./redux.png" alt="Redux" /><br />